Green-Phys/green-phys.github.io/content/docs/tutorials/DIIS.md

 3. Important vectors are kicked out from the subspace as iterations go.
 4. Limitation of the double precision arithmetic at the subtraction operation.

 While the precise origin and troubleshooting is problem-dependent, I can provide a general recommendation.
 When such a noise occurs, I recommend to restart the calculation.
-One can switch to damping if damping is convergent.
+One can switch to mixing if it is convergent.
 For CDIIS, I recommend to restart and rebuild the subspace.
 Such a restart will kick out the bad vectors, and supply a much better approximation to the Hessian.

 Once again, extrapolation coefficients tell a story helping to troubleshoot calculations.
 At the last few iterations from the first CDIIS run, the coefficients are: